ancile-project/ancile/README.md

 and Elixir for now only manages account creation and provider connection.

 1. Create new venv (Conda, Virtualenv, etc) with Python >= 3.6
-1. Install dependencies `pip install -r src/requirements.txt`
+1. Install dependencies `pip install -r src/requirements.txt`.
+If you run into nasty errors with psycopg2 on OSX check out this SO answer: https://stackoverflow.com/questions/9678408/cant-install-psycopg2-with-pip-in-virtualenv-on-mac-os-x-10-7/45069401
 1. Configure Redis docker: `sh utils/redis/create_docker_redis.sh`
 1. Install RestrictedPython from GitHub master branch
     ```bash